-For those of us in the Northern Hemisphere, summer officially begins this Wednesday.
+For those of us in the Northern Hemisphere, summer is officially beginning.
 We love to plan a special craft and snack to celebrate the summer solstice.
-This year we made some cheery sunshine monoprints to help us welcome summer.
+This year we made some cheery sunny monoprints to help us welcome summer.
 Making monoprints is one of my girls’ all-time favorite art techniques!

 You won’t need a lot of supplies for this project, plus it’s a great one for kids of varying ages.
 Let’s get printing!